Karlsruher Grat: Via Ferrata

 The via ferrata is usually done starting in Ottenhöffen, and leads along the ridge from West to East over the often rough but hardwearing Porphyry rocks.
-Some sections of the alpine route are demanding and in some places exposed, but -compared to alpine via ferratas- arent secured with metal ropes or standing aids.
+Some sections of the alpine route are demanding and in some places exposed, but -- compared to alpine via ferratas -- aren't secured with metal ropes or standing aids.

 The Karlsruher Grat is accessible via the Schwarzwaldhochstraße, but is mostly started from the walkers carpark at the Edelfrauen Waterfalls in Ottenhöfen.
 The path leads from the walkers carpark after the grovel works into the gorge of the Gottschlägbach, past a cave next to the Edelfrauengrab and countless waterfalls and then gradually uphill.
 Always straying to the left of the hillside, it then strikes left from a wide wood-fellers path further to the back of the gorge ad then onto the ridge itself.
 On top, signs reading "Kletterpartie" lead the way.
 From the Bosensteiner Eck one follows the blue route downhill to the west and after a few hundred meters one is confronted with the first Porphyry rocks.

 The route is not marked, meaning one can mold the route itself to ones skill set, staying close or straying away from the ridge.
 Steady feet and a calm head are a necessity for a successful attempt.
 One should also avoid the ridge after wet weather.
 The route usually requires around half an hour to one full hour, dependent on ones skill set.
 A small forest path with which one can steer away from the harder parts of the ridge is more suitable for beginners.
 Apart from the via ferrata, climbing is only allowed on one particular part of the ridge: the Eichhaldenfirst.